From the Editor: Local Event Cancellations

 City of Groveland: groveland-fl.gov

-Clermont News Leader encourages readers to visit the Centers for Disease Control (CDC) at www.cdc.gov/coronavirus or contact the Florida Department of Health at www.floridahealth.gov or 866-779-6121 for the latest updates and guidance on this emerging public health threat.
+Triangle News Leader encourages readers to visit the Centers for Disease Control (CDC) at www.cdc.gov/coronavirus for the latest updates on this emerging public health threat.